How To Manage the Demands of Your SENCO Job

 Being a Special Educational Needs Coordinator (SENCO) is a rewarding job, but it can be challenging and demanding.
 The SENCO plays a critical role ensuring children with Special Educational Needs and Disabilities (SEND) receive the support they need.

-According to GovUK, over 1.5 million pupils in England have SEND, an increase of 87,000 from 2022, giving rise to a greater need for good SENCOs.
+According to GovUK, over 1.7 million pupils in England have SEND, an increase from 1.6 in 2024, giving rise to a greater need for good SENCOs.
 This means that with the increasing demand for SENCOs comes with it more responsibilities and pressures in the SENCO role.

 Throughout this comprehensive guide, we detail how to overcome challenges and the key responsibilities and effective strategies to navigate the role of a SENCO to ensure the best outcomes for students with SEND.